 - The most frequent settings in which graduates found employment were in private practice (67%) and in university departments (61%).
 Other settings included hospitals (44%), university or college counselling centres (33%), schools (17%), community clinics (5%), and other (11%).

 - Graduates assume multiple professional responsibilities.
 Most have clinical responsibilities; two-thirds of graduates teach, 59% have supervisory responsibilities, 53% do research and administration, and 24% do consultation.

-The following professors are full-time members of the Counselling Psychology Program Faculty and a brief summary of their research interests.
-Jump to Counselling Psychology Faculty page.
+The following professors are full-time members of the Counselling Psychology Program Faculty.
+A brief summary of their research interests is provided here, for more information please visit the Counselling Psychology Faculty page.

 Drapeau, Martin, PhD (UQAM).
 Associate Professor.
 Psychotherapy process, psychopathology, and change in therapy.

 Fitzpatrick, Marilyn, PhD (McGill) (Director of Training) Associate Professor.
 Alliance development and emotional processes implicated in psychotherapeutic change.

 Körner, Annett, PhD (University Leipzig).
 Assistant Professor.
 Psycho-oncology, psychotherapeutic interventions for cancer patients, interpersonal relationships, personality, health psychology.